Graduate Financial Aid Programs

 Federal Direct Student Loans are low interest rate federal loans made to graduate students attending accredited colleges and universities.
 There are two types of Federal Direct Student Loans: Subsidized and Unsubsidized.

 Unsubsidized Student Loans do not require a student to have financial need.
 The U.S. Department of Education does not pay interest on the loan.
-The interest rate is fixed at 5.31% as of July 1, 2016 and the interest will start accruing on the date of your first disbursement.
+The interest rate is fixed and is determined each year on July 1.
 The student has the option to pay the interest while in school.
-There is a 1.068% fee that is deducted from the loan before it is disbursed to the university.
-A FAFSA must be have your eligibility determined to qualify for a Federal Student Loan.
+There is a fee that is deducted from the loan before it is disbursed to the university.
+A FAFSA must be completed and submitted to have your eligibility determined to qualify for a Federal Student Loan.
+Click here for more information about this loan program.

 Federal Direct Graduate PLUS Loan is a financing option available to graduate students enrolled in school at least half time and who are making satisfactory academic progress.
-The interest rate on a PLUS Loan is fixed at 6.31%.
+The interest rate on a PLUS Loan is fixed and is determined each year on July 1.
 Graduate students who do not have adverse credit histories may borrow up to the annual total cost of education less other financial aid received.
-A FAFSA form must be completed if you are applying for a PLUS loan.
+A FAFSA form must be completed and submitted if you are applying for a PLUS loan.
+Click here for more information about this loan program.